 One of the key provisions of the Act is the right of access.
-This means that owners are entitled to access their neighbours’ property to carry out work on the party wall, as long as they give reasonable notice and take care not to cause any damage.
+This means that owners are entitled to access their neighbours’ property to work on the party wall, as long as they give reasonable notice and take care not to cause any damage.

 on a wide range of projects. so we are confident we can work with you.